zzzprojects/learn-orm/tutorials/net-core-2-x/handling-events-in-runtime-services.md

 # Handling Events in Runtime Services

-Most of the time you may want to monitor your application's use of runtime services, such as the GC, JIT, and ThreadPool, to understand how they impact your application.
+Most of the time, you may want to monitor your application's use of runtime services, such as the GC, JIT, and ThreadPool, to understand how they impact your application.

  - On Windows systems, this is commonly done by monitoring the ETW events of the current process.
  - While this continues to work well, it is not always possible to use ETW if you are running in a low-privilege environment or on Linux or macOS.